Kersplash99/Makefile-Gen/README.md

 * -c \<compiler\>

-		Option to use preffered compiler.
+		Option to use preferred compiler.
 		Defaults to 'gcc'

 * -w